 If the clerk of the court informs the law enforcement agency that the person taken into custody was ordered to receive inpatient mental health services, the law enforcement agency must provide written notice to the person by certified mail that the person: (1) is prohibited from owning, possessing, or purchasing a firearm under 18 U.S.C.
 Section 922(g)(4); (2) may petition the court that entered the commitment order for relief from the firearms disability; and (3) may dispose of the firearm in the manner provided by Tex.
 Code Crim.
 Proc.
 Art.
 18.191(f).7

-Texas has no other law requiring the removal of firearms from persons who have become prohibited from possessing them.
+Texas has no other state law requiring the removal of firearms from persons who have become prohibited from possessing them.

 - Tex.
 Health & Safety Code § 573.001(g).
 Under Texas law, a peace officer may take a person into custody without a warrant if the officer: (1) has reason to believe and does believe that (A) the person is a person with mental illness; and (B) because of that mental illness there is a substantial risk of serious harm to the person or to others unless the person is immediately restrained; and (2) believes that there is not sufficient time to obtain a warrant before taking the person into custody.
 Tex.
 Health & Safety Code § 573.001(a).